hewner/hewner.github.io/about_me.md

 Email: hewner 'at' rose-hulman 'dot' edu

-Gtalk chat: hewner (a great way to reach me if you need some quick assignment help)

 Office Phone: 812 877 8517

 My office is F 204 (near Darryl Mouck's office if that helps).
 Come by any time the door is open.